-SFTM 6331 - Diversity in Human and Family Development
+SFTM 6331 - Diversity and Psychosocial Issues

 Human development in the context of family transitions across the life cycle such as childbirth, childhood, adolescence, courtship, marriage, maturity, aging, and death are reviewed.
 This course focuses on the diversity of psychosocial development across ethnicity, class, gender, race, age, and culture with discussions and implications for interactional therapies and practices.
 Prerequisite: SFTD 6200 I. Offered fall term.